moigarmo/mock-service/README.md

 **GET**: returns the contents of the json file that matches the request path

-Unsupported methods will return 200
+Unsupported methods will return 200 and will have no effect

 ## Installation